 When the brew was brought to the New World, colonists added their own twist.
 The rum that American colonists could get from the Caribbean was considerably less expensive than the other liquors shipped from England.
 And so, along with the readily available supply of milk and eggs in the colonies, the rum version quickly became a popular drink for people of all classes.

-When the brew reached Latin America, even more adaptations were made:
+When the brew reached Latin America, further adaptations were made: